causalvis/causalvis/README.md

 npm run storybook
 ```

 This should open a new browser window.

-On the left hand menu, navigate to the `DAG` tab to access the DAGEditor tool.
+Each module is listed separately in the left hand menu.
+Some modules may have multiple examples.

 ### Data Sets